cran/pumilioR/inst/doc/pumiliosetup.Rmd

 For suggestions or to report bugs or problems: http://github.com/ljvillanueva/pumilioR/issues

-The package page in CRAN is http://cran.r-project.org/web/packages/pumilioR/
+The package page in CRAN is https://cran.r-project.org/package=pumilioR

 - - -

 Vignette "Setting up Pumilio and Usage of the *pumilioR* Package" by LJ Villanueva-Rivera

-*Version 1.0 (1 February 2014)*
+*Version 1.0.1 (22 November 2016)*